jyotirmayzamre/jyotirmayzamre/README.md

 # Jyotirmay Zamre

 - Senior at **Ashoka University**, studying **Computer Science and Mathematics**
-- Full-stack developer with a strong interest in writing fast code (side interest in ML/AI as well)
+- Full-stack developer with an interest in premature-optimization, system design (side interest in ML/AI as well)
 - Currently TAing for Design Practices in CS - a course aimed to introduce students to software engineering practices through projects.
-- Working on my final year capstone project - peak electricity load forecasting.
+- Working on my final year capstone project - analyzing structural inefficiencies in India's electricity market.
 - Love playing/watching basketball.

 ---